victorkane/lit/README.md

 See below for installation instructions.

-#### "Under construction" of course: that's what makes it interesting.
+#### "Under construction" of course: that's what makes it interesting (current dev branch: lit2012).

 ##############################
 I M P O R T A N T VERSION INFO